-Testing your knowledge, application of skills and improving graduate employability, work-Integrated Learning allows students to integrate real world skills and experience with theoretical concepts and knowledge obtained during studies in the BESM, BCaMS, BSc or other programs for which this is a directed course.
-Students will undertake a work-integrated placement in the private sector or similar placement in a university, government, NGO or community organisation in a role relevant to the practice of environmental science and management in a professional context.
+Testing your knowledge, application of skills and improving graduate employability, Work Integrated Learning allows students to integrate real world skills and experience with theoretical concepts and knowledge obtained during studies in the Bachelor of Environmental Science and Management, Bachelor of Coastal and Marine Science, or Bachelor of Development Studies.
+Students will undertake a work-integrated placement in the private sector or similar placement in a university, government, NGO or community organisation in a role relevant to the practice of environmental science and management, or development studies, in a professional context.

 It is the student's responsibility to organise this placement or similar external activity for this course.
-Prior to approaching companies or organisations students should consult the relevant Program Convenor or Course Coordinator, who will ensure that the placement does not adversely affect other existing placement activities or courses of the University.
+Prior to approaching companies or organisations, students must consult the relevant Program Convenor or Course Coordinator, who will ensure that the placement does not adversely affect other existing placement activities or courses of the University and is appropriate.
 Further details appear under Course Content below.
 Each student will require a nominated placement supervisor within the placement organisation.

 Admission to this course is based on merit and the number of places available may be restricted.
 Students should enquire through the Course Coordinator or Program Convenor before enrolling.

 - Semester 1 - 2021

 On successful completion of the course students will be able to:

 1. Communicate effectively with others, including managers, and work effectively as a team member within the workplace;

 2. Demonstrate through practice the capacity to reflect on, and apply practically, what has been learnt theoretically within their program;